ExeterBScDTS/simple-servlet/README.md

 ## Java Servlet Pages (JSP)

 JSP is a document format combining HTML and Java to create "dynamic" web pages.
-These pages are delivered by the web server to the client as HTML, but firdt the Java code is run to replace variables with actual values.
+These pages are delivered by the web server to the client as HTML, but first the Java code is run to replace variables with actual values.
 For example a JSP web page might look up order details from a database and insert the results in an HTML table.

 If you've used PHP or ASPnet then you will see some strong similarities, at least in the approach to creating web content.